FDio/csit/docs/report/csit_framework_documentation/csit_design.rst

    - Test suites with test cases;

-   - Performance tests using physical testbed environment:
+   - Performance tests using a physical testbed environment:

      - VPP;
      - DPDK-Testpmd;